MartinReinhard10/In-Situ_Soil_Optode_Control/README.md

 **Connect to Imagaing System (Raspberry Pi) via VNC remote desktop**

-- On PC download software such as Fing.conm to get IP adresses on all devices conntected to mobile HotSpot
+- On PC download software such as Fing.com to get IP adresses on all devices conntected to mobile HotSpot

   - Use the same mobile hotspot as the one used during configuration!